lyteword/chspurgeon-tod/volume-7/psalm-129.md

 **Verse 3.** *They made long their furrows.* The apparent harshness of this figure will disappear if it be considered to refer to severe public scourgings.
 To those who have been so unhappy as to witness such scourgings this allusion will then appear most expressive.
 The long wales or wounds which the scourge leaves at each stroke may most aptly be compared either to furrows or (as the original admits) to the *ridges between the furrows*.
 The *furrows* made by the plough in the East are very superficial, and (although straight) are usually carried to a great length, the fields not being enclosed as in this country.— *John Kitto, in "The Pictorial Bible."*

 **Verse 4.** *The LORD is righteous: he hath cut asunder the cords of the wicked;* i.e., he has put an end to their domination and tyranny over us.
 In the Hebrew word which is rendered *"cords"* there is a reference to the *harness* with which the oxen were fastened to the plough; and so to the *involved machinations* and *cruelties* of the enemy.
-The Hebrew word properly denotes thick *twisted cords* ;figuratively, intertwined wickedness; Mic 7:8. *"The cords of the wicked"*, therefore, signify their *power, dominion, tyranny, * wickedness, and violence.
+The Hebrew word properly denotes thick *twisted cords*; figuratively, intertwined wickedness; Mic 7:8. *"The cords of the wicked"*, therefore, signify their *power, dominion, tyranny, * wickedness, and violence.
 These cords God is said *"to have cut"*, so that he should have made an end; and, therefore *"to have cut" for ever*, so that they should never be reunited.— *Hermann Venema.*

 **Verse 4.** *He hath cut asunder the cords of the wicked.* The enemies' power has been broken; *God has cut asunder the cords of the wicked, * has cut their gears, their traces, and so spoiled their ploughing; has cut their scourges, and so spoiled their lashing; has cut the bands of union, by which they were combined together; he has cut the bands of captivity, in which they held God's people.
 God has many ways of disabling Wicked men to do the mischief they design against his church, and shaming their counsels.— *Matthew Henry.*